 Conclusion

 Building a DIY powerwall is a rewarding process that can teach you a lot while saving you a ton of cash.
-It may seem overwhelming at first, but once you learn the various aspects of how to build a DIY powerwall, it will feel much more within reach.
+Building a DIY powerwall may seem overwhelming at first, but once you learn the various aspects, it will feel much more manageable.

 When building a DIY powerwall, you need to calculate what voltage and current is best for your load.
 This is so you can know what to look for when picking your inverter and BMS.
 Once you have that sorted out, you just need to source the cells that you need for your DIY powerwall.
 Then, the cells need to be welded together in their proper configuration.
 The next step is to add the BMS and all of its sense wires.
 Once all that’s finished you just need to attach the charge and discharge connectors and wrap up the battery.
 Finally, you simply need to attach your battery to the inverter.